-The body of the church consists of a three-bay aisled nave, a three-bay chancel with chapels alongside the westernmost bay, a conventional N. porch, and a much odder, rather rustic porch to the south (illustrated below), with an east/west through-passage beneath.
-Both the nave and chancel have clerestories, and thus the latter appears particularly tall.
+The body of the church consists of a three-bay aisled nave, a three-bay chancel with chapels alongside the westernmost bay, a conventional N. porch, and a much odder, rather rustic S. porch to the south ((shown below), with an east/west through-passage beneath, constructed so as to allow processions to circumnavigate the church while staying on consecrated ground, in a situation where the church was built to within a few yards of the churchyard's southern boundary.
+Both the nave and chancel have clerestories, which makes the chancel appear particularly tall.
 Windows throughout are mostly Perpendicular and renewed, but the chancel windows to the south, beyond the chapel, are renewed Decorated work, while the restored chancel E. window cannot be much later than c.
 1310 in origin: four cusped lancet lights with secondary subarcuation below, are subarcuated in pairs above daggers and beneath a large quatrefoil in the apex.
 The chancel walls are heavily patched and the sandstone of which they are built appears particularly soft, as a result of which the N. wall is closely covered in graffiti, much of it recent, and where this has had as little as five or six years’ exposure to the elements, erosion is already evident.

 Inside the building, the nave arcades are Perpendicular, with tall, slender piers of compound section, composed of four semicircular shafts separated by hollows, and arches of two orders bearing wave mouldings.
-(Notice that while the bulk of the stone here is limestone, some ironstone has been used in the E. and W. responds, presumably indicating that it came from a stratum of greater than average workability which, nevertheless, induced a greater than average degree of confidence in its strength.)
+(Notice that while the bulk of the stone here is limestone, some ironstone has been used in the E. and W. responds, presumably indicating that it was both more workable and judged to be stronger than this stone tends to be on average.)
 The chancel arch is based loosely on a local fashion, seen also in tower arches at Everton, Potton and Sutton in this county, and at Great and Little Gransden just across the Cambridgeshire border, where it appears to be roughly associated with the third quarter of the fourteenth century.
 In general, these have a complex profile arranged in two orders above two orders of shallow semi-octagonal shafts with superimposed mouldings, although here at Blunham, there is only a single order.

 A brief summing up of this discussion is probably useful.
 The tower is of twelfth century origin but was largely rebuilt at the end of the sixteenth.
 Construction of the chancel began, perhaps, c.
 1300, a date which also fits the arch from the S. aisle to the S. chapel, but the chancel arch itself, and the arches to the N. chapel, are unlikely much to predate c.
 1350.
 The present nave, aisles and nave arcades, probably belong to the late fourteenth or early fifteenth century.